 The results of stage A4 (transportation of product) in the table of this EPD refer to transportation in Denmark.
 This product might also be delivered to the countries in the table below.
-In order to adapt the impact of transportation in the A4 column, figures from the current EPD shall be multiply by the multiplication factors below.
+In order to adapt the impact of transportation to other countries, the A4 figures from the current EPD shall be multiplied by the multiplication factors below.

 COUNTRY AVERAGE DISTANCE MULTIPLICATION FACTOR

 Denmark 125 km (truck) 1,00

-Norway 777 km (truck) 100 km (boat) 6,33
+Norway 777 km (truck) 100 km (boat) 6,31

 Sweden 761 km (truck), 10 km (boat) 6,08

-Finland 389 (truck), 1225 km (boat) 4,75
+Finland 389 (truck), 1225 km (boat) 4,63